amcat/amcat/README.md

 sudo systemctl start elasticsearch
 ```

+**Warning**: By default, elasticsearch listens on all interfaces (port 9200) and does not have authentication enabled.
+Please make sure to configure elasticsearch and/or your firewall to block unauthorized accesss.

 **Warning**: We enabled a non-sandboxed scripting language (Groovy).
 Make sure to restrict access to the elastic instance by untrusted parties, as this allows executing arbitrary code as the user `elasticsearch`.